 Mission: The ANS Mission is to provide its multicultural student community with a U.S.-accredited, college-preparatory program, based on democratic and universal values, that develops critical thinkers and ethical individuals capable of realizing their leadership potential by making meaningful contributions to society.

-Curriculum: An AdvancED/Cognia accredited institution, ANS provides a U.S. standards-based curriculum, designed to foster depth of understanding anchored in the school’s six core values.
-ANS operates as a Primary School division (Pathways Early Learning for 3 & 4 year olds Grade 5) and a Secondary School division (Grades 6-12).
-While English is the language of instruction through all grade levels at ANS, students take Spanish class starting in Kindergarten and are given the option of French or Chinese as an additional language.
+Curriculum: A Cognia accredited institution, ANS provides a U.S. standards-based curriculum, designed to foster depth of understanding anchored in the school’s six core values.
+ANS operates as a Primary School division (pathways early learning for three- & four-year-olds to grade 5) and a secondary school division (grades 6-12).
+While English is the language of instruction through all grade levels at ANS, students take Spanish class starting in kindergarten and are given the option of French or Chinese as an additional language.
 Secondary students can opt to complete the Nicaraguan national diploma program in addition to the U.S. diploma.
 Rigorous and engaging coursework includes a senior year Capstone Project and an offering of 18 Advanced Placement courses.
 Courses are designed and delivered in alignment to standards across school divisions.
-The American Education Reaches Out (AERO) framework includes English Language Arts and Mathematics standards aligned to Common Core State Standards; social studies through the 4 dimensions of the C3 Framework (College, Career, and Civic Life); scientific practices through the NGSS standards; National Core Arts standards for visual and performing arts courses.
+The American Education Reaches Out (AERO) framework includes English language arts and mathematics standards aligned to Common Core State Standards; social studies through the four dimensions of the C3 Framework (college, career, and civic life); scientific practices through the NGSS standards; National Core Arts standards for visual and performing arts courses.
 Standards-based assessment practices reflect a school-wide commitment to the growth mindset, encouraging transfer of learning as meaningful contributions to society.

-Faculty: For the 2020-2021 school year, there are 94 full-time faculty members and 9 administrators.
-Most are licensed to teach in the United States, Nicaragua, or their native countries.
+Faculty: In the 2021-2022 school year, ANS has 300 total staff including 104 teachers.
+Most teachers are licensed to teach in the United States, Nicaragua, or their native countries.

 Facilities: Located on a 25-acre campus in Managua, Nicaragua, ANS is undergoing a major facilities renovation project, having begun in 2011 with the inauguration of the new high school building.
 A complete remodeling of the primary school was finished recently.
 Facilities also include two soccer fields, a track, a semi-Olympic size swimming pool, and a multipurpose covered athletic area.
 Tech and media resources include a 28,531-volume library, the largest of its kind in Nicaragua, and high-speed wireless Internet access across campus.